YoniGR94/Symulation-aplication-of-M-M/README.md

 🍬 M&M Package Simulation

 This repository contains a data simulation of M&M packages, analyzing the distribution of colors and various statistical properties.

-The goal is to explore randomness in packaging and identify potential biases or anomalies.
+The goal is to explore simulation creation and identify potential biases or anomalies.

 📂 What’s Inside?